slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'One’s real life is often the life that one does not lead.' -- Oscar Wilde*

 <!--
+- Consuming information gives an illusion of control

 > *'If you change the way you look at things, the thing you look at change' -- Dr. Wayne Dyer*
 - control is the master adiction.
 - focus on what doesnt change